KevinGoodsell/tmda-fork/tmda/contrib/ofmipd-stunnel-xinetd/README.txt

 The files in this directory show how to run tmda-ofmipd from xinet.d, using stunnel to provide TLS encryption.

+NOTE: This method runs a separate instance of stunnel and tmda-ofmipd for each incoming TLS connection.
+This allows tmda-ofmipd to see the true IP address of the connecting client.
+With a typical daemonized stunnel, tmda-ofmipd will only see connections from localhost (or wherever stunnel is running).

+Note 2: One could probably still run stunnel in daemonized mode, and spawn a new tmda-ofmipd instance for each incoming connection, thus removing the need to use xinetd.
+I personally didn't do this, because I already run a bunch of servers under xinetd, so doing it this way was consistent. xinetd may provide you useful features too.

 The same general principles (i.e. tmda-ofmipd "one-session" mode) should allow running tmda-ofmipd under DJB's tcpserver.
 A previous version of this patch was developed for this situation, so it should work fine.